microsoft/semantic-kernel/docs/decisions/0035-audio-naming.md

 Keep the naming as it is for now (`IAudioToTextService`, `ITextToAudioService`) and use these interfaces for all audio-related connectors, until we see that some specific audio conversion won't fit into existing interface signature.

-The main question for this option would be - could there be any possibility that it will be required to differentiate between audio convertion types (transcription, translation etc.) in business logic and/or Kernel itself?
+The main question for this option would be - could there be any possibility that it will be required to differentiate between audio conversion types (transcription, translation etc.) in business logic and/or Kernel itself?

 Probably yes, when the application wants to use both `transcription` and `translation` in the logic.
 It won't be clear which audio interface should be injected to perform concrete conversion.